Captain Hollywood Project

+Biography

 Early history

 Before creating the Captain Hollywood Project in 1990, creator Tony Dawson-Harrison was a dancer, choreographer and music star in Europe.
 A native of Newark, New Jersey, Harrison originally gained his stage name in 1982 while stationed in Germany as a U.S. Army captain.
 During his off-duty hours, he would entertain his military friends on base by performing street dance moves in his captain's uniform.
 As a result, his fellow officers nicknamed him “Hollywood” and later “Captain Hollywood”.
 Harrison's career began in 1983 after his television debut as Captain Hollywood on the German music chart television show Formel Eins.
 For his guest appearance on the show, he did a three-minute body popping dance routine to the Jonzun Crew song "Pack Jam".
 Harrison quickly gained credit for being the first American to actually introduce the art forms to Germany and all of Europe in the early 1980s.
 When his active military duty ended in 1983, he relocated to Germany and worked as the lead dance choreographer on Formel Eins.